Master Control Under Pressure

 Smart Moves for Everyday Life

-The Right Way to Lift: Move with Your Core
+The Right Way to Lift

-Stagger Your Feet & Use Your Legs
+Stagger Your Feet

 Create a wide, stable base with one foot slightly forward.
-Drive the lift with your powerful leg muscles, not your back.
-For heavier loads, widen your stance further.

-Move from Your Center (Waist)
+Move from Your Center

-Keep the Load Close & Over Your Hips
+Keep Load Close

 48%